eduardosbcabral/pipelineRD/README.md

     dotnet add package PipelineRD

-Either commands, from Package Manager Console or .NET Core CLI, will download and install MediatR and all required dependencies.
+Either commands, from Package Manager Console or .NET Core CLI, will download and install PipelineRD and all required dependencies.

 PS: The R in the name stands for request and D for diagrams.